jrclogic/SMCDEL/README.md

     True
     ```

     More example files are in the folder [Examples](https://github.com/jrclogic/SMCDEL/tree/master/Examples).

+4) To use the web interface run `smcdel-web` and then open <http://localhost:3000/index.html>.

 ## Advanced usage